atuburapaler/atuburapaler.github.io/md/Atlas.md

 &nbsp;
 # Introduction
 ## DVARS
-- %coral%berko:%% What's a DVAR?
+- berko: What's a DVAR?
 Do i eat it?
 It means **Dynamic variable**, is a configuration variable used to store and manage game settings, it allows you to modify the game’s behavior via scripts or console commands (In this case, we're talking about commands)

-- %darkturquoise%relax-guy:%% Why does it looks like random letters?
+- relax-guy: Why does it looks like random letters?
 I dun understand 😩 You're probably looking at a **hash**ed dvar!
 A **hash** is a process that converts data into a fixed-length string of characters.
 In this case, it transforms a **legible dvar** into a **unique identifier**, making it easy to verify but nearly impossible to reverse-engineer.
 This means that, it's still a dvar, but it **looks different**.

-- %gold%neutron-star:%% How do i know what the dvar is for, tho? 😒 Well, if you can, you read it!
+- neutron-star: How do i know what the dvar is for, tho? 😒 Well, if you can, you read it!
 Unless the dvar is hashed, the behaviour of it it's pretty much explicit.
 Here you can see some examples:
 `Imagine a picture that explains how it works`